microsoft/vscode-docs/docs/intelligentapps/models.md

     Filter models that can run remotely or locally on CPU, GPU, or NPU.
 This filter depends on the local availability.

-`Fine-tuning Support` switch filters models that can be used to run finetuning.
+    - **Fine-tuning Support**: switch filters models that can be used to run fine-tuning.

 If your model is self hosted or runs as Ollama local model, you can add them from the "+ Add model" as ollama model or custom model.